2018 United States House of Representatives elections in New Jersey: Endorsements

+Predictions

 Results

+Smith's showing of 55% was his lowest since 1982, when he defeated Joseph P. Merlino 53% to 47%.

 District 5

 The 5th district is based in North Jersey and includes parts of Bergen, Passaic, Sussex and Warren counties.
-The incumbent is Democrat Josh Gottheimer, who has represented the district since 2017.
-He defeated Republican Representative Scott Garrett with 51% of the vote in 2016.
+Incumbent Democrat Josh Gottheimer, who had represented the district since 2017, ran for re-election.
+He was elected with 51% of the vote in 2016.
+The district had a PVI of R+3.